edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 They would say it was dangerous and they wouldn't believe me when I said otherwise.

-# A garden near the stadium
+# With a garden, near a stadium

 _A house in Turner's Cross, outside Cork City, Ireland_